-The MD485 intelligent RS-485 interface permits a PC to address and communicate with one or more dataloggers over a single CABLE2TP two-twisted pair cable.
+The MD485 intelligent RS-485 interface permits a computer to address and communicate with one or more dataloggers over a single cable.

 Radio Frequency (RF) Networks

 Our RF networks transmit data over a radio frequency.
 Line-of-sight is required for all RF networks.